 The first reason is that you won’t always be replaced – if you don’t take the job, the organisation might not fill the role for years.
 This often seems to be the case: there are roles the organisations have been trying to fill for a while, but haven’t been able to.

 Why are EA organisations predominantly talent constrained?
-The key reason is that the organisations want to grow, and there are a number of large donors supporting the organisations, such as the Open Philanthropy Project.
+The key reason is that the organisations want to grow, and there are a number of large donors supporting the organisations, such as Open Philanthropy.
 These donors are usually willing to provide funds for anyone who can make a significant contribution.
 The community also has a good track record of attracting new large donors.
 This creates a situation where anyone above the bar gets hired and is not replaceable.

 Why don’t the organisations simply raise salaries to fill the roles?
 They’re looking for an unusual sort of person — someone who’s really into the ideas of effective altruism – and offering more salary doesn’t do much to attract this kind of person (the supply of labour is inelastic).
 So, although raising salaries would help, they’d have to pay a lot of money for a small gain.